VUEngine/vuengine.github.io/documentation/language/features.md

 }
 ```

 `Object` is abstract, so it cannot be instantiated.
 And it inherits from itself.
-It supports RTTI by means of its `getCast` method, which allows to perform safe up and down casting at runtime.
+It supports RTTI by means of its `getCast` method, which allows to perform safe up and down castings at runtime.

-Any new class must always inherit from the `Object` class, which is done in a similar way that how it is done in C++:
+Any new class must always inherit from the `Object` class or from another class that ultimately inherits from it.

 ## Encapsulation